chromestone/detr/pascalvoc/README.md

 This folder contains code for preparing the dataset.

+## Optional Step

-The first step is to convert the data by extracting the features using the SSD's VGG backbone:
+This optional step is to convert the data by extracting the features using the SSD's VGG backbone:

 https://github.com/amdegroot/ssd.pytorch